ydLiu-HIT/deSALT/README.md

 Algorithm options:

 	-t --thread           [INT]	Number of threads.
 [4]
-	-K --index-kmer       [INT]	K-mer length of RdBG-index, the default index kmer-size of deBGA.[21,22] -k --seeding-kmer     [INT]	K-mer length of seeding process (no long than RdBG-index).
+	-k --index-kmer       [INT]	K-mer length of RdBG-index, the default index kmer-size of deBGA.[21,22] -l --seeding-lmer     [INT]	K-mer length of seeding process (no long than RdBG-index).
 [15] -a --local-hash-kmer  [INT]	K-mer length of local hash process.
 In order to detect spanning exons in 2-pass alignment, a local hash query procedure is needed.
 The hash kmer is recommend no more than 10 bp.
 [8]